Follow these 8 sustainable gardening tips for the greenest garden on the block.

 Electrolux Wave-Touch 4.2 cu. ft.
 Slide-In Double Oven Induction Range with Self-Cleaning Convection Oven in Stainless Steel (Find at Amazon, Sears, and Lowes).

 Enjoy Cooking with these Top-Notch, Eco-Friendly Kitchen Gadgets!

-With these gadgets, you can cook, bake, re-hydrate and clean to your heart’s content without worrying about its effect on the environment.
-Best of all, these gadgets are built to last and are beautiful in design and appearance, increasing your home’s appeal and value for years to come.
+With these green kitchen products, you can cook, bake, re-hydrate and clean to your heart’s content without worrying about its effect on the environment.
+Best of all, these products are built to last and are beautiful in design and appearance, increasing your home’s appeal and value for years to come.